standard-procedure/signal/README.md

     require "standard_procedure/signal"

+## Tests

+The gem uses rspec for testing.

+`bundle exec rake spec` will run the specs in the traditional ruby environment.

+`bundle exec rake opal_spec` will run the specs in Opal.
+This starts a web-server, listening on port 3000.
+To view the test results, navigate to http://localhost:3000/

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/standard-procedure/standard-procedure-signal.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/standard-procedure/standard-procedure-signal/blob/main/CODE_OF_CONDUCT.md).